magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 This version of Amazon Sales Channel includes a new feature along with improvements and fixes.

 -  {:.bug}When Amazon Sales Channel 4.2.0 is integrated with Magento 2.4.0 and [Inventory Management](https://docs.magento.com/user-guide/catalog/inventory.html) (MSI) is enabled, there is a known issue that prevents the addition of products in your Magento catalog.
-This issue will be addressed in a future Magento version.
+This issue will be addressed in a future Magento release.

 -  {:.new}Amazon Sales Channel has been enhanced to accept text-based address data and match it to standardized address formats, including city, state, and zip code.
 This enables order and shipping data to synchvronize (sync) with Amazon without address errors.<br/>For example, a shopper inputs the city, state, zip code as `Escondido, californiA 92025-1501`.
 Amazon Sales Channel imports and matches the data to the standard format as `Escondido, CA 92025`, and then syncs it back to Amazon in this standardized format.